 The Queen Rania Foundation (QRF) seeks to address some of these challenges.

 Buoyed by this success and driven by the conviction that our children deserve the best, QRF is working with partners in Jordan and beyond to help revitalize our education system.
-From integrating technology into learning and training teachers, to rejuvenating schools and classrooms, and expanding Early Childhood Care and Development, we hope to improve the quality of teaching and learning for everyone.

 So, please surf our website and share your good ideas.
 With your support, we’ll give every Arab girl and boy a strong foundation and a future full of opportunity.